elunna/hackem/hackem_changelog.md

 ### Rings:

 - [x] mood ring
+    - Now this also glows bright green if your alignment is pious
+    - It glows red only if your alignment is negative.
 - [x] ring of sleeping
 - [x] ring of gain dexterity
 - [x] ring of gain intelligence
 - [x] ring of gain wisdom
 - [x] ring of sonic resistances
+    - Immune to sonic damage
 - [x] ring of psychic resistance

 ### Potions: